 ABSENCE – Unexpected

 On the first day of your child’s absence, please telephone 01453 540755 or text 07624 813504.
 Leave details of your child’s name, tutor group, reason for absence and expected duration.
 You should continue to contact the school with the above information for every day your child is not attending school.
-When your child returns, please send a note with them to their Tutor, or use their Planner, confirming the reason for the absence and date.
+When your child returns, please send a note with them to their Tutor confirming the reason for the absence and date.

-If the absence is expected to be long term, you will need to make an appointment with the tutor to discuss what can be done to support learning and your child’s return to school.
+If the absence is expected to be long term, please contact your child’s Community Leader to discuss what can be done to support learning and your child’s return to school.

 BUSES, CAR PARKING, & CYCLING

 Please see the Transport page of our website.